Wistia video embeds

 }

-9. If you'd like to use a different background color, change the hex used for background-color.
+9. If you'd like to use a different background color, change the hex used for background-color in row 3.

 10. Save your changes.

-Once saved, you'll see the background-color and graphic you selected applied to the div placeholder for the videos in both Modern and Legacy editors:
+Once saved, you'll see the background-color and graphic you selected applied to the div placeholder for the videos in the editor:

 Wistia Fallback embeds

 Wistia Fallback embeds work a bit better in the KnowledgeOwl editor.
 These embed codes do generate an iframe, so you'll get a thumbnail/preview in the editor.
-They generally look a bit like this:
+They generally look like this:

 <iframe src="//fast.wistia.net/embed/iframe/avk9twrrbn" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="620" height="349"></iframe>